-And in the event it does, retailers and staff should be prepared to handle the shoplifting situation.
+Because statistics prove shoplifting to be such a common occurrence, retailers and staff should be prepared to handle it when it happens.
 Take the following questions into consideration when writing your shoplifting policies and procedures:

 - Is your goal to prosecute or get the merchandise back?

 - Does your store have a zero-tolerance policy for shoplifting?